sympy/sympy/doc/src/tutorials/biomechanics/biomechanics.rst

 :obj:`~sympy.physics.mechanics.pathway.PathwayBase` and create methods that compute the pathway length, pathway extension velocity, and the loads acting on the involved bodies.
-We will develop a class which assumes that there is a pin joint between to rigid bodies and that the two muscle attachment points are fixed on each body, respectively, and that the pin joint point and two attachment points lie in the same plane which is normal to the pin joint axis.
+We will develop a class which assumes that there is a pin joint between two rigid bodies, that the two muscle attachment points are fixed on each body, respectively, and that the pin joint point and two attachment points lie in the same plane which is normal to the pin joint axis.
 We will also assume that the pin joint coordinate is measured as :math:`q_4` is in :ref:`fig-biomechanics-steerer` and that :math:`0 \le q_4 \le \pi`'.
 The circular arc has a radius :math:`r`.
 With these assumptions we can then use the ``__init__()`` method to collect the necessary information for use in the remaining methods.

-In ``__init__()`` we can calculate some quantities that will be needed in multiple overloaded methods.
+In ``__init__()`` we will also calculate some quantities that will be needed in multiple overloaded methods.
 The length of the pathway is the sum of the lengths of the two linear segments and the circular arc that changes with variation of the pin joint coordinate.
 The extension velocity is simply the change with respect to time in the arc length.
+The loads are made up of three forces: two that push an pull on the origin and insertion points along the linear portions of the pathway and the resultant effect on the elbow from the forces pushing and pulling on the ends of the circular arc.

 .. plot::
    :format: doctest